wangjw14/Summary-notes/CS224N_winter_2019/Lecture 5 Dependency parsing.md

 ### Dependency Grammar and Treebanks

-- Dependency syntax postulates that syntactic structure consists of relations between lexical items, normally binary asymmetric relations ("arrows") called **dependencies**
+- Dependency syntax postulates(假定) that syntactic structure consists of relations between lexical items, normally binary asymmetric relations ("arrows") called **dependencies**
   - The arrows are commonly typed with the name of grammatical  relations (subject, prepositional object, apposition, etc.) (Not used in this class)
   - The arrow connects a **head** (governor, superior, regent) with a **dependent** (modifier, inferior, subordinate)
   - Usually, dependencies form a tree (connected, acyclic, single-head )